Padre Pio: On religion

-Politics
+On politics

-The Italian historian Sergio Luzzatto, a specialist in the history of Italian fascism, wrote, in 2011, a biography of Padre Pio in which he suggests that a "clerical-fascist mixture" developed around Padre Pio.
-Luzzatto relates that in August 1920, on the feast of the Assumption, Pio blessed a flag for a group of local veterans who were trying to develop links with local fascists to fight against communists.
-He also states that Pio subsequently met with Giuseppe Caradonna, a fascist politician from Foggia, and became his confessor and that of members of his militia.
-He suggests that Caradonna mounted a "praetorian guard" around Padre Pio to prevent any attempts to remove him from the monastery and transfer him elsewhere.
+Before Benito Mussolini ushered a period of fascism into Italy, Padre Pio was generally unconcerned about politics, only fearing communism because of its anti-liturgical bent.
+Luzzatto, who dealt with the history of Italian fascism, wrote of numerous episodes where (in his opinion) the lives of Padre Pio and pre-Mussolini fascism intersected.
+The most notable example is Padre Pio's relationship with Foggia native and fascist politician, Giuseppe Caradonna.
+Padre Pio served as a confessor to Caradonna and members of his militia,.
+Caradonna mounted a "praetorian guard" around the friar to prevent any attempts to remove him from the monastery and transfer him elsewhere.

-Despite being generally unconcerned with politics, Padre Pio's attitude towards fascist leaders quickly soured as Benito Mussolini came into power.
-When visited by one of Mussolini's messengers, Pio yelled at the man, "So now you come to me, after you have destroyed Italy.
+When Mussolini came into power, Padre Pio's attitude towards fascism quickly soured.
+When visited by one of Mussolini's messengers, Padre Pio yelled at him: "So now you come to me, after you have destroyed Italy.
 You can tell Mussolini that nothing can save Italy now!
 Nothing!"
-Pio was friendly to American soldiers stationed near San Giovanni Rotundo during World War 2 and thought highly of the U.S. President Franklin D. Roosevelt, whom he described as a "great man".
-Additionally, Pio expressed great concern over the spread of communism during his life and frequently prayed to help combat it.
+Padre Pio was friendly to American soldiers stationed near San Giovanni Rotondo during World War II and thought highly of US President Franklin D. Roosevelt, whom he described as a "great man".

-In 1948, in a letter written to Alcide De Gasperi, Pio noted his support for the Christian Democracy party.
-Pio's involvement is attributed to having helped the party win elections, with Italian communists hating Pio for it.
-One communist spokesman grumbled that Pio's presence at the voting polls "took votes away from us".
+In 1948, in a letter written to Alcide De Gasperi, Padre Pio noted his support for the Christian Democracy Party.
+Italian communists despised Padre Pio, as they blamed his influence for their losses in several general elections during the 1940s.
+One communist spokesman grumbled that Padre Pio's presence at the voting polls had taken votes away from them.